WELSH INSTITUTE OF PHYSICAL ACTIVITY, HEALTH AND SPORT (WIPAHS)

 If you feel your life has been touched by trauma and that you have experienced negative and/or positive changes in its wake, we would love to hear from you.

-The study here, therefore, reflects a deep and open interest in the lived reality of people whose lives have been touched by trauma (of any type and at any time), by exploring how they experience and navigate their inner world after traumatic events.
+The study here reflects a deep and open interest in the lived reality of people whose lives have been touched by trauma and seeks to explore their experiences after traumatic events.

-If this is you, your thoughts and feelings will be unique, often complex, and incredibly valuable, and may help us better understand the relationships between post-traumatic stress, post-traumatic growth, and psychological flexibility.
+If this is you, your thoughts and feelings will be unique, often complex, and incredibly valuable, and may help us better understand narratives post-trauma.

 We are looking for people who are aged 18 or over, who feel they’ve experienced trauma (any type of trauma) during their lives, a minimum of six months ago.